Kilimanjaro Climbing Routes

 It is recommended to those who enjoy long trekking experiences in remote wilderness with a minimal number of other trekkers around.

 It takes at least eight days to climb Kilimanjaro through the Northern Circuit which is why the route boasts a very high success rate.
-A 9-day extended version with crater camping is also available for an incredible wilderness adventure on Africa’s highest volcano.
+An extended 9-day Northern Circuit Kilimanjaro climb with crater camping is also available for an incredible wilderness adventure on Africa’s highest volcano.

 Daring experienced climbers seeking adventure and challenge will find just what they want on Umbwe.
 A short steep climb traversing all the climate zones - from tropical rainforest to eternal ice - will put your strength and endurance to the test.
 Like no other route on Kilimanjaro Umbwe gives a sense of achievement to those who reach the summit.